Jille/mysql-rerep/README.md

 `/var/lib/mysql` should be the mysql data directory.

-`0` can set to a higher number to have your slave [deliberately lag behind](https://dev.mysql.com/doc/refman/5.7/en/replication-delayed.html).
+`0` should be a higher number to have your slave [deliberately lag behind](https://dev.mysql.com/doc/refman/5.7/en/replication-delayed.html).

 ## Assumptions

 * We can connect as root via localhost to both servers with the same password.
+* You already have mysql running on both servers.
 * Some (write) downtime is acceptable as we hold a read-lock while copying data.
 * You can rsync from the master to the slave as root (I recommend using pubkey authentication).
 * `service mysql start|stop` starts/stops your MySQLd.